-As a member organization of 1% for the Planet, Manoverboard gives the equivalent of 1% of its revenues to select nonprofit partners that are benefiting the environment.
+As a member organization of 1% for the Planet, Manoverboard gives the equivalent of one percent of all revenues to select nonprofit partners that are benefiting the environment.

-Ducks Unlimited Canada, the largest organizations in the country dedicated to the conservation, restoration and management of wetlands and wildlife wanted to expand its digital reach to deliver its perspectives and research to new audiences.
+Ducks Unlimited Canada, the largest organization in the country dedicated to the conservation, restoration and management of wetlands and wildlife wanted to expand its digital reach to deliver its perspectives and research to new audiences.
 Conservation of wetlands has never been more important to the health of our environment and economy.
 As many as 80 acres (the equivalent of 45 soccer fields) disappear every day in Canada.
 Ducks has been at the forefront of this work for over 80 years and effective communications are key to its ongoing success.
 The organization engaged Manoverboard to create a new strategy for building a series of sites to complement their existing web presence.

 Two arms of the organization, the Institute for Wetland and Waterfowl Research (IWWR) and the National Boreal Program, required unique and independent sites.
 IWWR is the research arm of the Ducks Unlimited Canada, housing world-renowned scientists examining the complex relationships among the wetlands environment, waterfowl, watershed health and biodiversity.
 Their research fuels the work of the organization as well as governments, institutions, industries, and landowners.
 IWWR scientists needed a place online that would advance ideas, news, reports, and research findings and that would easily scale over time.
-Importantly, the site needed to highlight the depth of expertise and well known quality of their work in the field.
+Importantly, the IWWR needed to highlight the depth of expertise and well known quality of their work in the field.